cisco/ChezScheme/IMPLEMENTATION.md

 Although "configure" generates "Makefile" in the build directory, that makefile just ensures that a local copy of `zuo` is built, and then it runs `zuo`.
-The "configure" scrit creates "main.zuo" alongside "Makefile", and that's what `zuo` uses by default.
+The "configure" script creates "main.zuo" alongside "Makefile", and that's what `zuo` uses by default.
 You can run `zuo` directly instead of `make`, especially if you have `zuo` installed already.
 When you run "configure", it stores configuration choices in